vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

-# Creation of the Standby Database
+# Creation of the primary Database

 In this lab we will setup will create the standby database.